 Talking about anything that’s related to the film can act as a spoiler so I wouldn’t go into it.
 If this is your first time around with ‘The Visuals’ (Drishyam) I strongly recommend you to go in with a clean slate.
 Don’t let the trailers, synopsis and every random social media update like this one spoil the film for you.
 For those of you, who still don’t trust the story: Read On!

-Drishyam is about a ‘Chauthi Fail’, [someone who couldn’t even get through 4th grade] common man who has only films to teach him everything he has every done in his life.
-He lives in a minute place on the outskirts of Goa with a family that is equally simple and miles away from the general distraction caused by the ever changing fashion trends, styling and moronic things hampering their minds.
+Drishyam is about a ‘Chauthi Fail‘, [someone who couldn’t even get through 4th grade] common man who has only films to teach him everything he has ever done in his life.
+He lives in a minute place on the outskirts of Goa with a family that is equally simple and miles away from the general distraction caused by the ever-changing fashion trends, styling and moronic things hampering their minds.
 They are a bunch of people who have never really wanted to (or are at least made to) come to the big city and drown in its cultural lies, backstabbing relationships and headlong heirlooms.
 To them staying along one another is the greatest thing.
 But what if the air is polluted?
 It quite evidently travels faster than one can imagine and reaches out to ones who want nothing from it.

 I have not seen the original film so a comparison is clearly not possible.
 Judging this purely on the grounds of a new film, I was completely pleased with it.
 That being said, I still feel there are things which go amiss.
-For example: The interval marks the beginning of a new chapter in this tale of heroic audacity.
-I feel a strong film needs strong characters, if it can’t afford to have strong actors.
-While the addition of a new character who is actually a great actor (Read: Tabu) should boost copious amount of excitement for what’s about to come.
+For example, The interval marks the beginning of a new chapter in this tale of heroic audacity.
+I feel a strong film needs strong characters if it can’t afford to have strong actors.
+While the addition of a new character who is actually a great actor (Read: Tabu) should boost the copious amount of excitement for what’s about to come.
 Nishikant over-plays with a stupid, over-blown, slo-mo shot of a lady cop swagging it out.
 What’s strange is the fact that Tabu’s character had depth.
-While she was a struck, on action and ruthless cop she was also a mother not being able to find her lost treasure.
+While she was a struck, on the action and ruthless cop she was also a mother not being able to find her lost treasure.
 But it seemed that her character did have two different things but they weren’t the ones I mentioned above.
 She both under-plays and over-plays her character which doesn’t make you emotionally invested in her.
 There’s also a wasted Rajat Kapoor as the worried husband.
 But bashing this film on the grounds of mediocrity in the acting department would be a crime because the real hero is the story and there are no pitfalls there.
-They screenplay is not hampered by unnecessary songs even though the film in 2 hour 43 minutes long.
+The screenplay is not hampered by unnecessary songs even though the film in 2 hours 43 minutes long.